-The Office Manager, Charmaine Grinnam, is responsible for ensuring that:
+The Bursar is responsible for ensuring that:

-- the School has adequate First Aid equipment and facilities - an adequate number of appropriately qualified First Aid personnel are on each school site at all times when children are present (see first aid needs assessment, above). - all off-site visits include an appropriate number of staff with a suitable first aid qualification - staff have the appropriate and necessary First Aid training, as required, and that they have sufficient understanding, confidence and expertise in relation to First Aid. - Maintain a record of those trained in First Aid, including this as Appendix 1 in this policy and presenting the record periodically for discussion at the Health and Safety committee
+- the School has adequate First Aid equipment and facilities - an adequate number of appropriately qualified First Aid personnel are on each school site at all times when children are present, including staff with a full paediatric first aid qualification when children in the EYFS are on site (see first aid needs assessment, above). - all off-site visits include an appropriate number of staff with a suitable first aid qualification, including staff with a full paediatric first aid qualification if the trip involves children in the EYFS. - staff have the appropriate and necessary First Aid training, as required, including paediatric first aid training in relation to children in the EYFS, and that they have sufficient understanding, confidence and expertise in relation to First Aid. - Maintain a record of those trained in First Aid, including this as Appendix 1 in this policy and presenting the record periodically for discussion at the Health and Safety committee

-The Lead First Aider, Phil Dockery, is responsible for ensuring that:
+The Lead First Aider, Emily Maskell is responsible for ensuring that:

-- all staff and pupils are familiar with the school's first aid and medical procedures. - all staff are familiar with measure to provide appropriate care for pupils with particular medical needs (eg. Diabetic needs, Epi-pens, inhalers). - a personal evacuation plan is drawn up and implemented, if required in relation to any pupil with ongoing or temporary limited mobility. - a list is maintained and available to staff of all pupils with particular medical needs and appropriate measures needed to care for them. - first aid supplies are restocked and first aid kits are replenished. - first aid and medical facilities are suitably maintained. - correct provision is made for pupils with special medical requirements both in school and on off-site visits. - on a monthly basis, First Aid records are reviewed to identify any trends or patterns, with a report submitted to the Health and Safety committee - familiarity is maintained regarding RIDDOR reporting requirements, including the RIDDOR in Schools guidance, liaising with the Bursar to submit such a report, when required - there is good communication with managers of external facilities, such as the local sports facilities, to ensure appropriate first aid provision. - contact is made with emergency medical services as required. - an up-to-date knowledge and understanding of guidance and advice from appropriate agencies is maintained
+- all staff and pupils are familiar with the school's first aid and medical procedures. - all staff are familiar with measure to provide appropriate care for pupils with particular medical needs (eg. Diabetic needs, Epi-pens, inhalers). - a personal evacuation plan is drawn up and implemented, if required in relation to any pupil with ongoing or temporary limited mobility. - a list is maintained and available to staff of all pupils with particular medical needs and appropriate measures needed to care for them. - first aid supplies are restocked and first aid kits are replenished. - first aid and medical facilities are suitably maintained. - correct provision is made for pupils with special medical requirements both in school and on off-site visits. - on a monthly basis, First Aid records are reviewed to identify any trends or patterns, with a report submitted to the Health and Safety committee - familiarity is maintained regarding RIDDOR reporting requirements, including the RIDDOR in Schools guidance, liaising with the Bursar to submit such a report, when required - there is good communication with managers of external facilities, such as the local sports facilities, to ensure appropriate first aid provision. - contact is made with emergency medical services as required. - an up-to-date knowledge and understanding of guidance and advice from appropriate agencies is maintained providing appropriate care for pupils or staff who are ill or sustain and injury